Create Client Cache with NuGet Packages Installation

 Step 1: Edit NCache Configuration File

-- Open the configurations copied from the config.ncconf file.
+- Open the config.ncconf file.
 The configuration file comes with a default local cache by the name of mycache.

 - If you already have the configuration of the Client Cache, add the configuration under the